BenCooke95/SpecPhot/README.md

 Plotting script is [3d_plotting_update.py](3d_plotting_update.py)

-To better visualise the data presented in the accompanying paper download and un-zip the datafiles and run the plotting script.
+To better visualise the data presented in the accompanying paper download the data files and run the plotting script.

 The script contains the option for 8 user inputs (mag is entered as an integer, all other options are entered as strings):
 1. mag - Choose V-mand magnitude